 As a member of an HR team you’ll often have to screen job candidates before they move on to speaking with employees within the department they’re applying to.
-Generally, HR professionals want to gain a broader insight into a candidate to see if they’re a strong cultural fit and align with a company’s core values.
+Generally, HR professionals want to gain a broader insight into a candidate and its competency to see if they’re a strong cultural fit and align with a company’s core values.
 Additionally, the interview gives candidates a better glimpse into the role and company to see if they’re truly interested in working for the company.

 To help HR professionals and job candidates alike, we’ve outlined four questions HR professionals should ask and which ones they should avoid.

 The classic “tell me about yourself” interview question is a classic for a reason.
 It’s a helpful question because it gives the interviewer a preview for how the rest of the interview will go and how they should.
 For the interviewee, be prepared to describe your work history, educational experience, some of your strengths, and what a few of your professional goals are.